slawiko/crypy/README.md

-# crypy
-Library which contains implementation of the most popular crypto algorithms.
+# crypy: library which contains implementation of the most popular crypto algorithms.